Narendra Modi's Twitter account hacked with announcement India would adopt Bitcoin - ExBulletin

 Narendra Modi’s Twitter account hacked with announcement India would adopt Bitcoin

-Narendra modiThe Twitter handle was “very briefly compromised,” his office said, when a tweet was sent from the Indian prime minister’s account saying his country had adopted Bitcoin and would distribute the cryptocurrency.
+Narendra modiThe Twitter handle was “very briefly compromised,” his office said, when a tweet was sent from the Indian prime minister’s account indicating that his country had adopted Bitcoin and would distribute the cryptocurrency.

 “The matter was transmitted to Twitter and the account was immediately secured,” the Indian prime minister’s office said in a tweet on Sunday.